matthewhadley/homeassistant-dropback/dropback/DOCS.md

 ### Configuration

 Dropback uploads all backup files (specifically, all `.tar` files) in the `/backup` directory to a specified folder in your Dropbox.
 This target folder is specified via the `Folder` configuration option.
-If `Folder` is left blank the root folder the App has access to is used.
-For Scoped Access Apps this can be set to `/` which will mean the App folder.
-Using a Scoped Access App is highly recommended.
+If `Folder` is left blank, or set to `/`, the root folder the App has access to is used.
+Using a Scoped Access App is highly recommended, where the App is restricted to its App folder only.

 If set to a non zero value, Dropback will `Delete backups older than this many days`.
 Set to `0` to never Delete backups.
 You can also sync the deletion of backups to Dropbox by setting the `Sync Deletes` flag.
 This will mean that Dropbox will also only keep backups up to the set number of days.